Feel courageous, confident, capable, and actually enjoy the process of writing

 I graduated at the top of my class with honors in Women’s Studies and English (they actually handed me money with my diploma).

-When she is not engaged in the world of writing, Jaime loves to travel, sing, revel in nature, dance, read, and spend time with friends.
-She also teaches an embodied movement practice called Qoya and teaches workshops and retreats all over the world.
-Jaime currently lives in the sacred Blue Ridge mountains of Asheville with her daughter Maia.
+When she is not engaged in the world of writing, Jaime loves to travel, sing, revel in nature, dance, read, paint, and spend time with friends.
+She teaches an embodied movement practice called Qoya as well as workshops and retreats all over the world.
+Jaime currently lives in the sacred Blue Ridge mountains of Asheville, North Carolina with her daughter Maia, their beta fish Rainbow, and maybe a dog on the way...

 I have been writing since I was a teenager.
 Writing literally saved my life in my younger years.
 As I navigated turmoil in my home and social life, I turned to writing—poetry, journaling, and short stories— as a lifeline to help me process my emotions and experiences, to heal what hurt.